-The accompanying financial statements pertain to the businesses that were sold to Plains and represent a carve-out financial statement presentation of a MAP operating unit as of March 31, 1999, and for the three months ended March 31, 1999 and 1998.
-The unaudited interim financial statements reflect all adjustments, consisting of normal recurring adjustments, which in the opinion of MAP's management are necessary for a fair statement of the results for the interim periods presented.
+The accompanying financial statements pertain to the businesses that were sold to Plains and represent a carve-out financial statement presentation of a MAP operating unit as of and for the three months ended March 31, 1999 and 1998.
 The financial statements include allocations and estimates of direct and indirect MAP corporate administrative costs attributable to the Company.
 The methods by which such amounts are attributed or allocated are deemed reasonable by MAP's management.
 The financial information herein is not necessarily indicative of the financial position, results of operations and cash flows that would have been reported if the Company had operated as an unaffiliated enterprise, nor is it indicative of future results.